 ✔ Protects business profits from foreign exchange market downsides

 How Do Forward Contracts Work?

-To make a Forward trade, you agree to exchange a specific amount of one currency for another at a fixed exchange rate, then settle that trade on a date you have chosen, which can be up to 12 months in the future.
+To make a Forward trade, you agree to exchange a specific amount of one currency for another at a fixed exchange rate, then settle that trade on a date you have chosen.
+The trade date that you’ll settle your forward exchange rate can be up to 24 months in the future.

-- Currency trades can be booked against the vast majority of freely tradable currencies and not just against Pounds Sterling.
+- Currency trades can be booked against most freely tradable currencies and not just against Pounds Sterling.

 - You can also make multiple payments from the initial lump sum and set the length of the Forward trade for a time that suits your needs, giving you complete payment flexibility.

-By fixing the exchange rate in advance, you are able to eliminate the risk of currency fluctuations on your international transactions.
+By fixing the exchange rate in advance, you can eliminate the risk of currency rate changes on your international transactions.
 You will be able to calculate the value of all your future transactions within the period of the Forward trade with certainty, taking the stress out of continuing international transfers.